cocus/dpc3848ve-stuff/README.md

 At this point, we should reboot the modem once again.
 This time, let the modem finish booting.
 You'll see that this time you can still access the console!

 Taking advantage of this, we can start a ssh server right away.
 However, the bundled dropbear server ALWAYS start a custom and proprietary CLI ("/usr/sbin/cli").
 We don't want that, we want a shell.
-So, in order to fix this, it's possible to get the bundled dropbear binary, by uploading it to a tftp server (since no ssh, scp, ftp, etc is available), then patchding it so it starts "/bin/sh" after logon.
+So, in order to fix this, it's possible to get the bundled dropbear binary, by uploading it to a tftp server (since no ssh, scp, ftp, etc is available), then patching it so it starts "/bin/sh" after logon.
 Not only that, but there's a nasty addition to the program, where it passes multiple arguments to the shell, namely "-l", "-hostEntity" and the remote IP.
 In order to fix this, I just patched a single assembly line, which instead of loading the pointer of the string literal "-l", it loads a null value; effectively voiding the rest of the arguments passed to the process.
 If you want, take the `dropbear_patched` binary from this repo, place it on a tftp or web server, and use tftp or wget to downlod it.
 Place the file in `/nvram/dropbear`, and mark it as execcutable with `chmod +x /nvram/dropbear`.
 At this point, you can reboot once more, and after the modem finishes booting, you'll have a new ssh server running at port `6666`.